tryingsomestuff/Minic/README.md

 ![Logo](https://raw.githubusercontent.com/tryingsomestuff/Minic/master/logo.png)

 # Minic
-A chess engine I made to learn chess programming.
+A chess engine I made to learn about chess programming.
-Compatible with both xboard/winboard and UCI.
+It is compatible with both xboard/winboard and UCI protocol.

 ## Code style
 For a year and a half Minic was (mainly) a one-file-code with very dense lines.
 This is of course very wrong in terms of software design...
 So why is it so?
 First reason is that Minic was first developped as a week-end project (in mid-october 2018), the quick-and-dirty way, and since then I was having fun going on this way ; being a "small" code size engine was part of the stakes in developing it.
 Second reason is that it helps the compilers optimize the whole code (at least that is what I though...)